Key takeaways

 Are diabetes prevention programs covered by Medicare?

 Yes, Part B will cover a diabetes self-management training program if you have been diagnosed with diabetes.
-Medicare will cover 10 hours of self-management training – 1 hour of individual training and 9 hours of group training.
-You may also qualify for up to 2 hours of training per year following your initial training.
+Medicare will cover 10 hours of self-management training—one hour of individual training and nine hours of group training.
+You may also qualify for up to two hours of training per year following your initial training.

 What you’ll get:

-• Tips on how to get more exercise in daily
+- Tips on how to get more exercise daily

-• A support group with individuals that have similar goals
+- A support group with individuals who have similar goals

 RELATED: Does diabetes cause or prevent weight loss?